Pegasus: SC asks West Bengal to show restraint on judicial inquiry into surveillance allegations

 “The present issue is connected to other issues,” Ramana said.
 “It will have a bearing on it.
 In all fairness, we expect you to wait.”

-The court said that it will pass a comprehensive order on the matter next week, ANI reported.
+The court also said that it will pass a comprehensive order on a batch of petitions on the Pegasus row next week, Bar and Bench reported.
 The bench added that if the state government begins an inquiry, it would have to pass an order.

 Pegasus surveillance allegations